WEEKLY CHAMBER EVENTS: Support your fellow Chamber members!

 Forum on Smithville current status

-There will be a public forum at Mt.
-Pilgrim Baptist Church on Thursday, Oct.
-23, from 6-7:30 p.m. to provide information about the City of Smithville’s current status, budget, and future projects.
-The public forum will be chaired by Robert Tamble, city manager, and will allow citizens the opportunity to become better informed of the challenges and opportunities facing the City of Smithville in the coming fiscal year.
+A public forum will be held at First United Methodist Church to provide information about the City of Smithville’s current status, budget, and future projects.
+The public forum will be chaired by Robert Tamble, city manager, and will allow citizens to become better informed of the challenges and opportunities facing the City of Smithville.

 SISD website: www.smithvilleisd.org